ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/patching.rst

 The developer reviewing a change slated to be included in a patch release must ensure that:

-* All the requirements in the :doc:`development` and :doc:`documentation` are followed.
+* All the requirements in the :doc:`development` are followed.
 * The change falls within one of the clauses in :ref:`patching-scope`.
 * The patch is the minimal set of changes needed to address and test the fix, and does not include any change used by unrelated features.